Indian Premier League: Tournament results

+Performance by teams

 Chennai Super Kings and Mumbai Indians have each won five titles, the most in the tournament.
-Kolkata Knight Riders have won three titles, while Rajasthan Royals, Deccan Chargers, Sunrisers Hyderabad, Gujarat Titans and Royal Challengers Bengaluru have each won a single title.
-The reigning champions are the Royal Challengers Bengaluru, who defeated the Punjab Kings by six runs in the 2025 IPL final to secure their first title.
+Kolkata Knight Riders have won three titles, Royal Challengers Bengaluru have won two titles, while Rajasthan Royals, Deccan Chargers, Sunrisers Hyderabad and Gujarat Titans have each won a single title.
+The reigning champions are the Royal Challengers Bengaluru, who defeated the Gujarat Titans by 5 wickets in the 2026 IPL final to secure their second consecutive title.